rosette

 For there are at least three separate categories of colonial furniture, and two of these have little in common.

-First, there is the rudimentary, solid-wood furniture which the original settlers produced in this country during the seventeenth and early eighteenth centuries.
 Second, there are the ornate and sophisticated mahogany designs developed here during the post-settlement era of the eighteenth and nineteenth centuries.
 These two types of "colonial" have about as much affinity to each other as a primitive peg-leg stool has to a polished Chippendale chair.
 Yet, they are grouped together, willy-nilly, in books and catalogs and both are called "colonial furniture."

 In this book we are dealing primarily with the first category.
 (Some try to separate this by calling it "early American."
 But this, too, is a misnomer.
 Because in common usage, "early American" also embraces furniture of the post-settlement periods.)
 So, to establish some distinction, text reference is modified to read "early colonial."
-This signifies that the basic furniture designs shown here were first made by the American settlers during the early colonial period.
+This signifies that the basic furniture designs shown here are first made by the American settlers during the early colonial period.

 There is, however, a third category of colonial furniture presented in this book.
 We call this "contemporary colonial."
 It includes the attractive new designs and adaptations which are based on, and inspired by, the 'early colonial style.
 Colonial furniture as it is produced and popularized in America today is largely of this third category.

 Sometimes there is only a remote relationship between these new designs of "contemporary colonial" and the antiques which inspired their development.
 Nevertheless, the honest appeal of solid-wood construction and details of fine craftsmanship still prevail.
 The beautiful old scrolls and authentic shapes of wood turning also have been retained to distinguish today's colonial.
 Most modifications of the original designs have been made with -reason and good taste.
-For as much as we may love this traditional furniture style as it was originally made, antiques do not meet all the needs of our homes of today.
+For as much as we may love this traditional furniture style as it is originally made, antiques do not meet all the needs of our homes of today.

-Source: John Gerald Shea, Colonial Furniture Making for Everybody, Philadelphia: Lippincott, 1964 page v
+Source: John Gerald Shea,Colonial Furniture Making for Everybody Philadelphia: Lippincott, 1964, page v.

 American Post-Colonial Styles

-NEOCLASSICAL PERIOD 1790 - 1840
+Neoclassical Period 1790 - 1840

 The Neoclassical Period of American furniture took its design characteristics from the classic Greek and Roman forms discovered by archaeologists in the eighteenth century, as well as Egyptian forms discovered due to Napoleon's expeditions to Egypt between 1798 and 1801.
-There was a new lightness and straightness of line that predominated early neoclassical furniture.
-Such motifs as acanthus leaves, shells, architectural pediments, classical figures, fluted or square tapered legs, festoons and swags, caryatid supports and parterre were incorporated in subtle ways.
+There is a new lightness and straightness of line that predominated early neoclassical furniture.
+Such motifs as acanthus leaves, shells, architectural pediments, classical figures, fluted or square tapered legs, festoons and swags, caryatid supports and parterre are incorporated in subtle ways.

 As time went on, a new, more three-dimensional interpretation of the classical replaced the earlier, more two-dimensional style.
 This became the Empire Style, described later.

 After the Civil War, an economic decline also meant a decline in furniture manufacture.
-As the country re-established its finances and industries, a demand was restored for new furniture, but for styles different than those styles popular before Emancipation Proclamation.
-“Having the machine to contend with”, argues Marta K. Sironen, “the furniture designer did not feel as much at liberty to use his own creativeness as did the masters of the Eighteenth century”.
-Because designers needed “to think of manufacture in quantity, … many intricate and beautiful designs and embellishments … did not adapt … to the machine”.
+As the country re-established its finances and industries, a demand is restored for new furniture, but for styles different than those styles popular before Emancipation Proclamation.
+"Having the machine to contend with", argues Marta K. Sironen, "the furniture designer did not feel as much at liberty to use his own creativeness as did the masters of the Eighteenth century".
+Because designers needed "to think of manufacture in quantity, … many intricate and beautiful designs and embellishments … did not adapt … to the machine".

 Among the types or styles of furniture which alternately lived and died during this period with their approximate dates are: